nlyan/mlp_pgn_chess/README.md

 #### Compiling
 * Tested on GCC 12.3 (not 12.1), sorry.
 * build with "cmake -DMLP_CHESS_DEBUG=1" to get more verbose output out of builds.

+#### Tests
+* I didn't really have time to do anything except manual tests and comparing output to Chess.com

 #### Unimplemented features:
 * There's no support for Pawn "En Passant" moves.
 The capture piece won't be removed from the board i.e. only captures where you land on the captured square work